learning-zone/javascript-basics/README.md

 **Advantage of using anonymous function:**

-1. It can reduce a bit of code, particularly in recursive function and in callback function.
+* It can reduce a bit of code, particularly in recursive function and in callback function.
-2. Avoid needless global namespace pollutions.
+* Avoid needless global namespace pollutions.

-#### Q. How to set a default parameter value ?
+#### Q. How to set a default parameter value?

  If you are coming from python/c# you might be using default value for function parameter incase value(formal parameter) has not been passed.
 For instance :